 Dr. Joseph Sacco, author of "Health Smart Hospital Handbook" (Alpha Books, 2003.
-Price: $1.10 (used) from Amazon.com -- click on book to order.) is a medical director at New York City's Bronx-Lebanon Hospital Center.
+Price: $1.10 (used) from Amazon.com -- click to order.) is a medical director at New York City's Bronx-Lebanon Hospital Center.
 He presents an insider's view of a hospital's workings and how to negotiate the hospital bureaucracy and work with doctors and staff.
 Dr. Sacco also offers a detailed primer on diseases; outlines the qualifications of various professionals; and describes tests, medicines and equipment.
 Sacco stresses that patients may have alternatives to a hospital stay.
 Doctors admit people for many reasons, he says, "not all of which have to do with the need to be in the hospital."

 Thomas A. Sharon, author of "Protect Yourself in the Hospital" (McGraw-Hill, 2003.
-Price: $12.95 from Amazon.com -- click on book to order.) is a registered nurse and a legal consultant for malpractice cases.
+Price: $12.95 from Amazon.com -- click to order.) is a registered nurse and a legal consultant for malpractice cases.
 Sharon's guide offers "insider tips for avoiding hospital mistakes," including how to advocate for oneself or a loved one without alienating hospital staff, ways to prevent common conditions like bedsores and hospital-acquired infections, avoiding mishaps in intensive care units, and how to play the "emergency room waiting game."
 Sharon arms patients or their families with the knowledge to advocate effectively on their own or a love one's behalf.

 Dr. David Sherer, author (with co-author Maryann Karinch) of "Dr. David Sherer's Hospital Survival Guide" (Claren Books, 2003.
-Price: $9.72 from Amazon.com -- click on book to order.) is an anesthesiologist.
+Price: $9.72 from Amazon.com -- click to order.) is an anesthesiologist.
 Dr. Sherer's contribution to navigating the hospital maze emphasizes surgical hospitalizations, and includes a chapter on what to expect and ask for in his own specialty.
 He notes that July, when the new interns start, is the most dangerous month to have a procedure done at a teaching hospital.
 He also presents proven tips for reducing hospital bills and offers a range of suggestions for making hospital stays safer and more pleasant.
 Sample tip: Request EMLA anesthetic cream to make I.V. starts less painful for children.